 If you decide to use the delay value then you should keep the following in mind for Targeting:

 - Do not select WHERE location (event) that customers engage with only one time or rarely.
-Doing so will results in significant delays in seeing Rating Prompt after having seen Enjoyment Dialog
+Doing so will results in significant delays in seeing Rating Prompt after having seen Love Dialog

 - Do not select too high of a value of Delay Value.
 We recommend 1-3 days as the optimal value but you could also select any value up to 7 days